Home | News

 MCML Junior Members

-SceneDINO In Action
+SceneDINO in Action

 Given a single input image, SceneDINO achieves impressive 3D reconstructions and segmentation results, without using any human annotations.
 Compared to the proposed unsupervised baseline (S4C + STEGO), SceneDINO better captures the semantic structure of the scene.
 Especially for distant structures, SceneDINOs’ semantic predictions are significantly improved.
 SceneDINO’s high-dimensional feature field, visualized using a dimensionality reduction approach, includes highly semantically rich features.